 Use the following bash script to update package sources and install the latest NGINX package.

-#!/bin/bash # update package source apt-get -y update # install NGINX apt-get -y install nginx
+#!/bin/bash # update package source sudo apt-get -y update # install NGINX sudo apt-get -y install nginx

 When no longer needed, delete the resource group, virtual machine, and all related resources.
 To do so, select the resource group from the virtual machine blade and click Delete.